Baunbaunbaun/LifeladderPacker/README.md

-# LifeladderPacking
+# LifeLadderPacking
-In the LifeladderPacking app you can create LADDERS by telling amount, length and number of light units.
+In the LifeLadderPacking app you can create LADDERS by telling amount, length and number of light units.

 When you have a list of ladders you can create a SHIPMENT which is a collection of packed pallets.